jmelovich/SynapticResynthesis/README.md

 # Synaptic Resynthesis

-A VST (Virtual Studio Technology) plugin utilizing principles of granular synthesis to recreate target sounds using a library of other sounds.
-The basic idea is this tool would let the user ‘upload’ a collection of sounds/samples, which it would then chop up into chunks- from which a network is created mapping each chunk to each other based on similarity.
-Then a target/input sound could be similarly chunked out, and have its chunks replaced in real time by the closest matching chunk(s) in the uploaded collection.
-This tool could support multiple algorithms for matching these chunks, yielding different results.
+Synaptic Resynthesis is a VST3 plugin utilizing principles of granular synthesis to recreate target sounds using a library of other sounds, inspired by Aphex Twin's Samplebrain.
+The basic idea is this tool would let the user ‘upload’ a collection of sounds/samples, which it would then chop up into chunks.
+Then a target/input sound could be similarly chunked out, and have its chunks replaced in real time by the closest matching chunks in the uploaded collection.
+This tool is designed with modularity in mind, and new transformers can easily be added for matching these chunks (or synthesizing new ones entirely), yielding different results.
 This is essentially a creative tool for creating unique sounds from collections of other sounds, while retaining key distinct characteristics of the input sound.

 ## Setting Up This Project Environment